DisnakeDev/disnake/docs/api.rst

     Called when a thread is updated.
 If the thread is not found in the internal thread cache, then this event will not be called.
+    Consider using :func:`on_raw_thread_update` which will be called regardless of the cache.

     This requires :attr:`Intents.guilds` to be enabled.